Understanding tax opportunities, implications for business

 Q: Can you share some top tips and advice on the tax opportunities and implications of running a small business?

 A: One crucial aspect business owners need to understand is the need to declare your income.
 Regardless of whether your venture is small or large, the income generated is taxable and must be declared on your tax return.
+Using reliable accounting software can help you track and report this income accurately.

 Remember to claim deductions for any expenses incurred as part of running your business.
 This includes the fee or commission taken from the price you charge your customer for your services, as well as relevant home-office expenses.